Oryzone/OryzoneBoilerplateBundle/Resources/doc/index.md

 Installation
 ------------
 The installation process is really straightforward.
 It follows the Symfony2 bundle setup conventions, so if you ever installed any other bundle it will pretty easy for you to proceed.
-If this is the first time you try to install a bundle don't be scared!
+Otherwise, if this is the first time you try to install a bundle, don't be scared!
 We promise you will succeed at the first try!

 You've to follow only few steps (Scared?
-There are just 4!)
+There are just 3 steps!)

   1. Download OryzoneBoilerplateBundle
   2. Configure the Autoloader
   3. Enable the Bundle
-  4. Create your own mighty templates as extensions

 ### Step 1.
 Download OryzoneBoilerplateBundle ###
 Ultimately, the OryzoneBoilerplateBundle files should be downloaded to the `vendor/bundles/Oryzone/BoilerplateBundle` directory.

-This can be done at least in two different ways, depending on your preference.
+This can be done at least in two different ways, depending on your preference: by using the symfony vendor script or by using git modules.
 The first method is the standard Symfony2 method.

 #### Using the vendors script ####
 Add the following lines in your deps file: